 Step 1.
 Paint repurposed fence board green

 I used the 3′ fence board for my Frankenstein.
-Using an old paint brush and green acrylic craft paint, I did a few layers of both lighter green and darker green to achieve a more “Frankenstein” color.
-I made the lighter and darker green colors by simply adding in a couple drops of white paint for the lighter green and black paint for the darker green.
+Using an old paintbrush and green acrylic craft paint, I did a few lighter green and darker green layers to achieve a more “Frankenstein” color.
+I made the lighter and darker green colors by simply adding in a couple of drops of white paint for the lighter green and black paint for the darker green.

 Step 2.
 Add hair at top

 Using a black paint pen, start by adding jagged bangs of hair to the top of the fence board.

 Next draw in a silly Frankenstein face with a black paint pen.
 I googled “cartoon Frankenstein” to get some ideas and just went for it!

 Step 4.
 Add bolts on side of head